PlayDifferent90/HoloBLSD-Player/README.md

 - Events - Event Activities
 - TimeLine - graphic representation of activities
 - MainWindow - container for video and timeline

+Soon-to-be Classes:
+- VideoPlayer - to have one obj for each user
+- User - to allow multi user debrief

+Issues:
+- Graphics artifact make te experince sub optimal
+- video Lag in first seconds of play
+- video no audio